marinakolova/SoftUni-JavaScript-and-Front-End-Courses/README.md

 # JavaScript-Courses
-All of my exercises and homeworks from the JavaScript Courses at SoftUni.
+All of my exercises and homeworks from JavaScript courses at SoftUni.

-### :clipboard: JS-Applications-June-2020 (:construction: not completed yet :construction:)
+### :clipboard: JS-Applications-June-2020
+(not completed yet)
 01. Lab: Unit Testing and Modules
 02. Exercise: Unit Testing and Modules
 03. Lab: REST Services and AJAX